 We want your child to be as happy as possible at school and will do all we can to support them.
 If your child either becomes upset about anything or feels that they are being bullied, please encourage your child to speak to their Form Tutor, Head of Year or any other member of staff who they may feel most comfortable speaking to.
 If they feel more comfortable talking to another student, they may like to speak to a friend, a peer mentor or student leader (identifiable by their blue tie) who can speak to a member of staff on their behalf.
+Furthermore, there is the option to complete the safe and well contact form on our website to raise any concerns in relation to any bullying for your child.
 Part of the journey through secondary school includes building the confidence of students to deal with issues directly, however if they don't feel confident to speak to either an adult or a peer, please contact your child's Form Tutor or Head of Year directly.
 Children will inevitably fall out and argue, so to help your child determine whether their experience is classified as bullying, we use the word ‘STOP’, which stands for 'several times on purpose'.
 If an issue can't be resolved at this level it will be referred to the Senior Leadership Team.
 Bullying is defined as “the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.”
 Bullying is, therefore, deliberately hurtful, repeated over a period of time and difficult to defend against.

 What uniform will my child need and where can I buy it from?

 Looking smart and ready for learning is really important to us at Hungerhill.
 We feel that looking and feeling a part of the Hungerhill team helps to promote a positive, inclusive environment for learning.
 Please see the video and uniform page in the ‘Parents’ section of the school website for the specific uniform requirements.
 Our uniform can be purchased from Cliffs in Doncaster Town Centre or online at www.schoolwearsolutions.com - there is a link to this on the uniform page on our website.
 We highly recommend that you label all uniform and PE kit.
+If you are experiencing financial hardship please refer to the donated uniform section of the website.
 It is almost impossible to return lost items to students if they are not labelled and this can also help solve disputes between students about what belongs to who.

 Are there any special washing instructions for the school uniform?